Antimicrobials and non-healing wounds: An update

 Along with infection prevention and control, hand hygiene, and surveillance, antimicrobial stewardship is considered a key strategy in local and national programmes aiming to prevent the emergence of antimicrobial resistance and decrease preventable healthcare associated infections.

-EWMA is now taking action and introducing together with BSAC a tailored stewardship concept to wound care practitioners.
+Since 2013, EWMA has taken action and introduced, together with the British Society for Antimicrobial Chemotherapy (BSAC, https://bsac.org.uk/), a tailored stewardship concept to wound care practitioners.

 Authors & Editors